-- 4. Verify/change, for example, the following settings: - Management server hostname/IP address: Specify the IP address or host name of the management server to which the recording server should be connected - Management server port: Specify the port number to be used when communicating with the management server.
-Default is port 9000.
-You can change this if required, but the port number must always match the port number set up on the management server - 5.
+- 4. Verify or change, for example, the following settings: - Management server: Address: Specify the IP address or host name of the management server to which the recording server should be connected. - Management server: Port: Specify the port number to be used when communicating with the management server.
+You can change this if required, but the port number must always match the port number set up on the management server.
+See Ports used by the system on page 32. - Recording server: Web server port: Specify the port number to be used when communicating with the recording server's web server.
+See Ports used by the system on page 32. - Recording server: Alert server port: Enable and specify the port number to be used when communicating with the recording server's alert server, which listens for event messages from devices.
+See Ports used by the system on page 32. - SMTP server: Port: Enable and specify the port number to be used when communicating with the recording server's Simple Mail Transfer Protocol (SMTP) service.
+See Ports used by the system on page 32. - 5.
 Click OK. - 6.
 To start the Recording Server service again, right-click the Recording Server icon, and select Start Recording Server service.